dplanitzer/Serena/Tools/README.md

 ## Diskimage

-The diskimage tool allows you to create a disk image.
-It currently supports the creation of Amiga DD and Amiga HD ADF disk images plus Serena disk images.
-It creates an Amiga DD disk image by default.
+The diskimage tool supports the creation of a disk image from a directory stored in the local file system and it supports a number of commands to work with disk images.
+The current version allows you to create Amiga DD and HD ADF disk images, plus Serena disk images.
+It creates Amiga DD disk images by default.
 Use the `--disk` option to select the disk image format (one of `adf-dd`, `adf-hd` or `smg`).
 Use the `--size` option to specify the size for a Serena disk image.

 The diskimage tool expects a path to a directory on the host system as input.
 The directory at this path represents the root folder of the disk image that should be created.
 Diskimage first creates an empty disk image file, formats it with SerenaFS and then recursively copies all directories and files from the host file system to the SerenaFS disk image.
 However, hidden files, special files and system files are not copied.